EUCAIM/Glossary/2-Glossary.md

 ### Scientific Coordinator (SCo)

 The Scientific Coordinator (SCo) of the project is the person who leads the Central Hub operations in all scientific and technical aspects and provides strategic scientific guidance.
-The Scientific Coordinator is a central figure in conflict resolution and decision-making in the project management bodies and plays a central role in the monitoring of the Project’s overall progress and strategic plans.
+The Scientific Coordinator is a central figure in conflict resolution and decision-making in the project management bodies and plays a central role in the monitoring of the Project's overall progress and strategic plans.

 ### Secondary use of data/data re-use

 Secondary use refers to using data for a different purpose than the one it was originally collected for (i.e. than the primary use).

-According to the European Data Governance Act 2020 ‘re-use’ means the use by natural or legal persons of data held by public sector bodies, for commercial or non- commercial purposes other than the initial purpose within the public task for which the data were produced, except for the exchange of data between public sector bodies purely in pursuit of their public tasks [[6]](3-References.md#ref-6).
+According to the European Data Governance Act 2020 're-use' means the use by natural or legal persons of data held by public sector bodies, for commercial or non- commercial purposes other than the initial purpose within the public task for which the data were produced, except for the exchange of data between public sector bodies purely in pursuit of their public tasks [[6]](3-References.md#ref-6).

 Clinical definition: Secondary use of health data applies personal health information (PHI) for uses outside of direct health care delivery [[54]](3-References.md#ref-54).